danny-fla/Python-Roulette/README.md

 ## Choosing type of bet

 - Asking players to choose their preferred bet type (Red, Black, Odd, Even, Green, Straight and Dozen) improves their entertainment, offers customisation, provides strategic decision-making opportunities and adds variety to the gameplay experience.
-- It allows players to place their bets with their personalized choices, gameplan or gut instinct which makes the game more captivating and engaging.
+- It allows players to place their bets with their personalised choices, gameplan or gut instinct which makes the game more captivating and engaging.

 ## Bet allowances

-- To promote fairness, financial planning and sensible gambling the game asks players to bet within the game's allowence.
+- To promote fairness, financial planning and sensible gambling the game asks players to bet within the game's allowance.
-- This ensures players' can allow for more decision-making, encourages risk manangement and adds to the game's balance.
+- This ensures players can allow for more decision-making, encourages risk manangement and adds to the game's balance.
 - These boundaries creates a regulated environment for the player to safely enjoy the roulette experience.

 ## Spinning roulette wheel

-- Spinning the roulette wheel and finding out the winning outcomes provides excitment, spontanety, realisim and transparency for the user to enhance their engagment to the game.
+- Spinning the roulette wheel and finding out the winning outcomes provides excitment, spontanety, realisim and transparency for the user to enhance their engagment with the game.
-- It gives clear feedback, ensures fairness and is an entertaining prcoess in the gameplay.
+- It gives clear feedback, ensures fairness and is an entertaining process in the gameplay.
-- This is an important part of the game as it add depth, excitement and originality to the roulette game experience.
+- This is an important part of the game as it adds depth, excitement and originality to the roulette game experience.

 ## Winning calculations

-- Calculating and displaying winnings based on the bet and outcome of the roulette wheel spin gives the user feedback, provides them a reward and facilitates financial management.
+- Calculating and displaying winnings based on the bet and outcome of the roulette wheel spin gives the user feedback, provides them with a reward and facilitates financial management.
-- It gives the user a sense of satisfation and meaningness which further contributes to the game's enjoyability.
+- It gives the user a sense of satisfation and purpose which further contributes to the game's enjoyability.

 ## Betting history tracking

-- After the end of each spin of the wheel the user's bet and stake along with the outcome of the bet is displayed to the user.
+- At the end of each spin of the wheel the user's bet and stake along with the outcome of the bet is displayed to the user.
 - This provides the user with a comprehensive overview of their betting activity throughout the game.

 ## Update account balance

-- This is crucial for allowing the user to make in-game decision, offers financial management and provides the user with fulfiment when they are successful.
+- This is crucial in order to allow the user to make in-game decisions, offers financial management and provides the user with fulfillment when they are successful.
-- They can then use this information to make informed choices based on their earnings or losses.
+- They can then use this information to make informed choices based on their winnings and/or losses.

 ## Play again or leave table

-- By providing the option to play again or leave the table gives the user flexibility in making their decisions based on their convience, time and financial management.
+- The option to play again or leave the table allows the user flexibility in making their decisions based on their convenience, time and financial management.
-- This makes sure that Python Roulette's appraoch is user-centered and offers a authentic experience to each player of the game.
+- This makes sure that Python Roulette's approach is user-centered and offers a authentic experience to each player of the game.

 # Future Features

 - Implement different betting strategies for a more advanced gameplay.
-- Add support for multiple players to join and allowing them to compete together.
+- Add support for multiple players to join and allow them to compete together.
 - Include additional statistics and analysis of gameplay, such as win/loss ratio, winning streaks and other relevant data.
 - Different roulette variations: Include support for different variations of roulette, such as European, American, or French roulette.

 # Code Structure
 - roulette_game.py: Main file containing the RouletteGame class and the game logic.
-- __init__: Initializes the game object and sets the initial balance and betting history.
+- __init__: Initialises the game object and sets the initial balance and betting history.
 - add_money: Prompts the user to add money to their game account.
 - get_bet_choice: Prompts the user to choose a bet type.
 - get_straight_number: Prompts the user to enter a specific number for a straight bet.
 - get_dozen_list: Prompts the user to enter 12 numbers for a dozen bet.
 - get_bet_amount: Prompts the user to enter the bet amount.
 - spin_animation: Displays a spinning animation before and after spinning the roulette wheel.
-- spin_roulette_wheel: Simulates the spinning of the roulette wheel and returns the winning number and color.
+- spin_roulette_wheel: Simulates the spinning of the roulette wheel and returns the winning number and colour.
 - check_winnings: Checks if the user has won any money based on the bet and the wheel outcome.
 - play_game: Main game loop that handles the entire gameplay process.
 - display_betting_history: Displays the user's betting history.